deadlyvipers/dojo_rules/introduction.md

 My name is Noah.
-My favorite CodeSchool track is the JS track.
+JavaScript is my favorite track.